TheVikta/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type
 The script displays the file type of iamafile at the root of the /tmp/ directory

+13-symbolic_link
+The script creates a symbolic link to /bin/ls named _ls_ in the current working directory

 14-copy_html
 This script copies all .html files from the current working directory to the parent directory